Persian Coat Colors

 Shaded Silver vs. Silver Chinchilla

 In the Silver coat color category, we have two distinct coats.
 One is the Silver Chinchilla; the other is the Shaded Silver.
 Silver Chinchilla kittens are much lighter in color, showing limited silver coloring scattered throughout their coats.
-Shaded Silver kittens appear much darker in color as their silver highlights are much more predominate and evenly spread on the coat.
-Both colorings still feature the beautiful eye liner.
+Shaded Silver kittens appear much darker in color as their silver highlights are much more predominant and evenly spread on the coat.
+Both colorings still feature beautiful eyeliner.
 Below you can see a comparison between a White Persian, a Silver Chinchilla, and the darkest is the Shaded Silver.

 Shaded Golden vs. Golden Chinchilla